Master of Fine Arts in

 Our Faculty

-Each of our faculty are practicing writers with significant national book publications and are committed, passionate, and accessible teachers of writing.
+Our faculty members are practicing writers with significant national book publications and are committed, passionate, and accessible teachers of writing.

 Our Faculty